About Us

 Christ Church acts as a multi-purpose community hub, providing support for the area, with the church hall used by a range of local groups.
 We are a small, but enthusiastic, mixed-age congregation who welcome the Shieldfield community, students and visitors.
 Our Sunday service follows a traditional form of worship with hymns and followed by fellowship.

-In 2017 the church hall was refurbished, with modern kitchen and toilet facilities (with the support of SUEZ Communities Trust).
-It is available for use by local groups and for hire for events.
-In 2018 the church was rewired with modern LED lighting and a new heating system was installed in 2019.
-In 2021 the re-plastering and redecoration of parts of the church continued our work of renovation of the building to allow for its more diverse community use.
+In 2017 the church hall was refurbished, with modern kitchen and toilet facilities and is available for use by local groups and for hire.
+In 2018 the church was rewired with LED lighting and a new heating system was installed in 2019.
+In 2021 the re-plastering and redecoration of parts of the church was undertaken with window repairs carried out in 2023.

-The church hall is available for hire.
-It is currently regularly used by a range of local groups, including for music practice, yoga classes, circus skills and by Newcastle Gamers.
+The church hall is regularly used by a range of local groups, including circus skills, the Bangshees drumming group and by Newcastle Gamers.

 The church is usually open at 9am Monday to Thursday, in addition to our usual service times, and for coffee mornings, fayres and other community events.
 It is also used by the adjoining church primary school.
 We work with local community groups, arranging Heritage Open Days and other cultural events throughout the year.

-We are currently exploring means of funding our community outreach work to allow the church to be a living place of worship with a sustainable future, used and enjoyed by its local community, welcoming visitors and celebrating its unique heritage.
+We are exploring means of extending our community outreach work to allow the church to be a living place of worship with a sustainable future, used and enjoyed by its local community, welcoming visitors and celebrating its unique heritage.
+As part of this work we are looking to create a community room and disabled wc in the church.